 ** NO LECTURE **

-We did some exercises about LTL.
-Here are the slides about the Kripke semantics for LTL and CTL: Slides.
-We then covered symbolic model-checking with BDD's.
-And started briefly with SAT-based bounded model-checking.
-Next week, we will continue with this.
+Here are slides about the Kripke semantics for LTL and CTL: Slides.
+We will then cover symbolic model-checking with BDD's.
+Next week, we will continue with SAT-based bounded model-checking.
 The slides about Symbolic and SAT-based bounded model-checking are here.
 Chapter-5 of the reader above covers these topics.

 Reading Assignment Here is the original paper about bounded model checking.
 The lecture is basically based on this paper:

-We will check progress with the second assignment.
-We will shortly discuss about "to simulator or not to simuate".
-We will then cover temporal logics (LTL and CTL).
-Slides presented during the lecture are here.
+We will cover temporal logics (LTL and CTL).
+Slides are here.
 These slides correspond to Chapter 4 of the reader above.

 Reading Assignment Here is a good paper summarizing the use of BDDs in hardware verification, a good definition of the k-induction principle, and a paper summarizing the practice of SAT solving.

-We will check how things are going with the first assignment.
+We will check how things are going with the first preparation exercise.
 We will then have a look at the basics of SAT solvers.
 A description of the SAT algorithm can also be found in Section 2.2. of Chapter 2 above.
-Finally, we will discuss sequential equivalence checking.
-The first paper closely relates to the lecture.
-The other two are providing you with more details about compositional approaches to verification.
 The slides about SAT are here.
+Finally, we will discuss sequential equivalence checking and reachability using BDD's.
+BDD's are detailed in Section 2.1.5 of Chapter 2 above.
+We provide you with a reference below for the lecture materials.
 The slides about SEC are here.

 Reading assignment Before the next lecture, you should read the following papers:

 The second lecture will be about representations for Boolean functions and Combinational Equivalence checking.
-Slides presented during the lecture are available here.
+Slides that I plan to present during the lecture are available here.
 This lecture will cover Chapter 2 of the reader (see above).
 We will postpone sections 2.1.5 and 2.2 to another lecture.

 Reading assignment The lecture will be based on Chapter 2 of the reader (see above) and the paper.
 Before or after the lecture, you should read it.
 It will give your more details about AIGs and their use in CEC, in particular, following the FRAIG approach.

 This first lecture will be an introduction to formal verification.
-We will also do a quick check about the course pre-requisites, and other topics lik using UNIX-like operating systems and the Verilog Hardware Description Language.
-The slides presented during the lecture are available here.
+We will also do a quick check about the course pre-requisites, and other topics like using UNIX-like operating systems and the Verilog Hardware Description Language.
+The slides I am planning to present during the lecture are available here.

 Below you will find the course schedule and the slides used during the lecture.
 Note that most of the schedule is tentative and might be modified.